 Professor Dr. Karin Michels from the Freiburg University, Germany recently announced the end of the coconut oil hype.
 In her lecture she went one step further and said that coconut oil is a poison and will lead to heart attacks, if consumed regularly.
-Here is a statement in German.
 The statement indicates that coconut oil has 92% of saturated fatty acids.
 Consumption of these fatty acids increases the LDL cholesterol level.
 Coconut oil consists of 48% lauric acid.
 Lauric acid is a middle chain fatty acid.
 Researchers have shown that it increases HDL cholesterol.
 But Professor Michels said that this is deceiving.
 Many experiments used 100% middle chain fatty acids (lauric acid) instead of whole coconut oil.
 This led to wrong conclusions about the effects of coconut oil, which raises LDL cholesterol and causes heart attacks.

 Saturated fatty acids